-When we talk about testing software, we need to talk about the various tests and their performance ease.
-Unit tests are simpler to write and execute, therefore we should have more unit tests in our testing process.
-Integration tests are comparatively more expensive than unit testing, therefore we should have fewer integration tests.
-End-to-end tests are the most complicated, therefore we should have very few of these.
+When discussing testing software, we need to discuss the various tests and their ease of performance.
+Unit tests are simpler to write and execute; therefore, we should have more unit tests in our testing process.
+Second, integration tests are comparatively more expensive than unit testing; therefore, we should have fewer integration tests.
+Finally, end-to-end tests are the most complicated; therefore, we should have very few of these.

-Let us talk about the testing levels in a little more detail.
+Let us see about the testing levels in a little more detail.

-Unit Testing is done by software developers to check whether the individual modules of the source code developed by them are working properly or not.
+Software developers do unit testing to check whether the individual modules of the source code they developed are working correctly.
 They test the stability of each and every unit of the application separately.
-It is cheap and the least time-consuming test.
+It is a cheap and the least time-consuming test.

-Integration testing is the process of testing two or more unit tested modules together to check the connectivity and data transfer between them.
-This level of testing can be done by a QA tester for black box testing and by the developer for complex integration of software modules.
+Integration testing is the process of testing two or more unit-tested modules together to check the connectivity and data transfer between them.
+A QA tester can perform this level of testing for black-box testing, while the developer can handle it for the complex integration of software modules.

-While unit testing and integration testing test parts of the system, system testing tests the fully integrated application.
-It targets the system as a whole to ensure that the software works in all the intended target systems.
-This testing is performed by QA testers and is done from the user perspective.
+During unit testing and integration testing test parts of the system, system testing tests the fully integrated application.
+It targets the entire system to ensure the software works in all the intended target systems.
+QA testers perform this testing from the user’s perspective.
 It is the most involved and time-consuming testing.

 Acceptance testing is where the system is checked for acceptability.
-This test is done to evaluate the software compatibility with the requirements we have and to evaluate whether it is suitable for delivery.
-In simple words, it is done to obtain customer sign-off so that the software can be delivered and payments can be received.
+This test evaluates the software’s compatibility with our requirements and whether it is suitable for delivery.
+Simply put, obtaining customer sign-off is necessary to deliver the software and receive payments.

-In this testing, we cannot access the source code and we only test the outer interface produced by the code using automated tools.
-Here testers evaluate the functionality of the software under test without looking at the internal code structure.
+- Black box Testing: In this testing, we cannot access the source code; we only test the outer interface produced by the code using automated tools.
+Here testers evaluate the software’s functionality under test without looking at the internal code structure.